Dubai's Landmark Group to invest $1 billion in 400 new stores across UAE, GCC, India

 “We have been consistently growing and investing in our businesses.
 In three years, we will be investing more than $1 billion to open 400 new stores.
 We'll be investing in e-commerce, supply chain, and technology to innovate and upgrade our businesses constantly.
 E-commerce is a big part of our business, running 12 sites across the Middle East and India,” Jagtiani said during a press conference.

-Started in Bahrain in 1973, the retail giant operates 2,200 stores across the UAE, GCC, and other Asian countries, employing 53,000 employees.
+Started in Bahrain in 1973, the retail giant operates 2,200 stores across the UAE, GCC, and other Asian countries.
 It has 22 brands under its umbrella and a presence in 17 countries.
 Kabir Lumba, CEO of Landmark Retail, attended the conference.

 According to Alpen Capital, retail sales in the GCC are projected to grow at a CAGR of 4.6 per cent to reach $386.9 billion in 2028 from $309.6 billion in 2023.
 This growth is expected to be supported by an increase in population, a rise in per capita income and a boost in tourism activities.
 E-commerce is expected to continue to play a critical role as several new players are gaining prominence, and there remains scope for niche platforms to adopt innovative business models to make the GCC retail landscape more competitive.